top of page

 PRESCHOOL SPECIAL EDUCATION

-SPECIAL EDUCATION FOR 3- 5 YEAR OLDS - The "Little Class" Program
+SPECIAL EDUCATION FOR 3- 5 YEAR OLDS:

-SPECIAL CLASS IN AN INTEGRATED SETTING (SCIS) IN A MONTESSORI PROGRAM
+SPECIAL CLASS IN AN INTEGRATED SETTING

-This is a group of 6-8 children with special needs located in a Montessori classroom with a group of 10- 12 typically developing children.
-Classes are staffed by a licensed special education teacher, a Montessori head teacher, and two teacher assistants or teacher aides.
-Speech therapy, occupational therapy, physical therapy, and social work services are provided as mandated.
-The classroom is child directed and follows the Montessori teaching philosophy.
-Contact: Debbie Frank at 914.472.4404 x 1212
+A group of 6 - 8 children with special needs participates in a Montessori classroom with a group of 8 - 10 typically developing children.
+Classes are staffed by a licensed special education teacher, a Montessori head teacher, and two teacher assistants.
+Speech therapy, occupational therapy, physical therapy, and social work services are provided as mandated by each child's IEP.
+The classroom is child-directed and follows the Montessori teaching philosophy.

 SPECIAL EDUCATION ITINERANT TEACHER (SEIT)

-In this program children attend a mainstream class with typically developing peers in a preschool or daycare setting selected by a parent.
-A licensed Special Education Teacher provides instruction within the mainstream classroom for the number of hours mandated on the child’s Individualized Education Program (IEP).
+The SEIT program allows children to attend a mainstream class with typically developing peers in a preschool or daycare setting selected by the parent while receiving special instruction from a licensed Special Education Teacher, as mandated on the child’s Individualized Education Program (IEP).
 The SEIT works with the child based on the IEP goals to develop skills which may include: pre-academic readiness (cognitive), fine motor, gross motor, language, and socialization.
 Typical class activities such as circle time, art, free play, gym, music, outdoor playground time, and snack time provide many opportunities for learning.
-If a child is mandated to receive related services (speech, occupational therapy, physical therapy, counseling) in addition to SEIT services, the SEIT acts as the “coordinator” of these services.
-The SEIT is then responsible for communicating with the child’s related service providers to share information about the child’s educational needs and progress.
-This ensures that the child receives a coordinated, well-integrated educational program throughout the school year.
-Contact: Madeline Marks at 914.693.3737

 Please note that in order to qualify for these special education programs, children must be evaluated and found to be in need of service.